 The solution, said Das, “lies in rethinking how we engage with knowledge itself.”

-Sorcero is a cognitive technology company that augments workforce intelligence and performance.
+Sorcero is a cognitive technology company that augments life sciences expert intelligence and performance.
 Developed by MIT Media Lab veterans, Sorcero provides workers with frictionless access to contextual knowledge and personalized learning directly in their workflow, increasing their productivity, insight, and engagement.

 Learn more about how Sorcero helps enterprises stay competitive, increase performance, revenue, and decreases human error.